-6.2.3 The main tasks of these DCOs are:
+6.2.2 The main tasks of these DCOs are:

-- Inspection of the Doping Control Station where the Samples are to be taken; - Ensuring that the necessary material for collecting the Samples is available; - Cooperation with the FIAS Medical Delegate at the selection of the Athletes for examination; - Verification of the identity of the Athletes to be subject to Doping Control; - Collection of Samples, their coding and sealing, recording and packing as well as dispatching or surveillance of the whole process; - Writing a report to be addressed to the FIAS Anti-Doping Administrator. - 6.2.4 The local/event organizing committee is obliged to appoint one or more male and/or female Chaperones to support the DCOs with conducting Doping Control.
-Chaperon shall be same sex as Athlete he or she accompanies - 6.2.5 The Organising Committee will establish a secure Doping Control Station which must consist of: - Doping Control Room (table, chairs, wash stand); - An integrated toilet; and - A waiting room for Athletes and their associated representatives. - 6.2.6 The Doping Control Station must be situated near the arena and clearly marked outside, as laid down by Annex 1, which is an integral part of these Rules.
-Adequate transport for the Medical Delegates, agents and persons authorised must be provided by the Organising Committee prior, during and after the Competition and, whenever needed otherwise. - 6.2.7 Only the following persons are permitted to enter the Doping Control Station: - (i) The Medical Delegates, authorised agents and persons, FIAS Technical Delegates/National Technical Observers and appointed assistants as well as international observers as specified by the chairperson of the Medical and Anti-Doping Commission; - (ii) the Athlete who will be subject to Doping Control and his associated representative and/or interpreter, a Minor Athlete's representative as well as an impaired Athlete's representative; - (iii) a WADA observer, where applicable under the Independent Observer Program.
+- Inspection of the Doping Control Station where the Samples are to be taken; - Ensuring that the necessary material for collecting the Samples is available; - Cooperation with the FIAS Anti-Doping Coordinator at the selection of the Athletes for examination; - Verification of the identity of the Athletes to be subject to Doping Control; - Collection of Samples, their coding and sealing, recording and packing as well as dispatching or surveillance of the whole process; - Writing a report to be addressed to the FIAS Anti-Doping Administrator. - Complete the Chain of Custody document according the mission order provided by FIAS

+6.2.3 The local/event organizing committee is obliged to appoint one or more male and/or female Chaperones to support the DCOs with conducting Doping Control.
+Chaperon shall be same sex as Athlete he or she accompanies and not being minors.

+6.2.4 The Organising Committee will establish a secure Doping Control Station which must consist of:

+- Doping Control Room (table, chairs, wash stand); - An integrated toilet; and - A waiting room for Athletes and their associated representatives.

+6.2.5 The Doping Control Station must be situated near the arena and clearly marked outside, as laid down by, FIAS Medical Rules where are mentioned specific requirements for Doping Control Station.
+Adequate transport for the Medical Delegates, agents and persons authorised must be provided by the Organising Committee prior, during and after the Competition and, whenever needed otherwise.

+6.2.6 Only the following persons are permitted to enter the Doping Control Station:

+- (i) The FIAS Anti-Doping Coordinator, authorised agents and persons, FIAS Technical Delegates/National Technical Observers and appointed assistants as well as international observers as specified by the chairperson of the Medical and Anti-Doping Commission; - (ii) the Athlete who will be subject to Doping Control and his associated representative and/or interpreter, a Minor Athlete's representative as well as an impaired Athlete's representative; - (iii) a WADA observer, where applicable under the Independent Observer Program.